 Favorite track and why?

-It’s hard to chose one favorite track but I am very drawn to ‘La Nuit’ as it is the most unusual track on the album.
+It’s hard to choose one favorite track but I am very drawn to ‘La Nuit’ as it is the most unusual track on the album.
 I like the different and often odd textures throughout the piece and the somewhat strange form of it.
 It constantly develops into something new, I find it totally psychedelic.
 At the end the melody becomes completely muffled by this huge pounding sound which phases from one side to the other, annihilating everything on its way.
 Traditionally a melody is placed upfront but here it is pushed into the background.

 To me this represents the subconscious feeling of surrendering to the darkness of the inner self which reflects the meaning of the lyrics.
 Therefore the melody should be overwhelmed and small, almost drowning.
 I love the way this piece turned out.